sharmapratik88/AIML-Projects/README.md

 # Artificial Intelligence and Machine Learning Projects
 Projects completed as a part of Great Learning's PGP - Artificial Intelligence and Machine Learning.
-The program is internationally recognized and participants earn dual certificates from The University of Texas at Austin and Great Lakes.

 ## Installation
 ```